-Nonetheless, people who wear pacemakers should not approach areas in which welding or cutting operations take place with prior authorisation from both their doctor and the pacemaker manufacturer.
+People who wear pacemakers should not approach areas in which welding or 2.3 Other hazards: cutting operations take place without prior authorisation from both their doctor and the pacemaker manufacturer.

 The greatest risks involved in using this product in welding procedures are as follows: heat, radiation, fumes and electric shock.